jroesch/HTTP-Scala/README.md

   ```scala
   google.get //=> returns response body
   ```
-that is all provides just a bare minimium of features with a really simply syntax for HTTP methods.
+that is all it provides.
+Intended to be a bare minimium of features with a really simple and clean syntax for HTTP methods.